 children does not seem to have spared even a relatively isolated country like

-held a sub-regional Consultation on Violence against Children in A Missionary Amongst Street Children in Fr.
-Stephen Cuyos,
+a sub-regional Consultation on Violence against Children in Worst Forms of

 but the street was still home.
 "When I found a job I was still a street